timsinashok/oh-my-latex/README.md

 # oh my latex

-Oh My LaTeX is a React application that converts plain text to LaTeX format using an API integration.
+Oh My LaTeX is a React application that converts plain text to LaTeX format using API integration.
 It allows users to add the converted LaTeX code to the existing LaTeX code in the pointer location within the editor.
 The app features a dual-pane interface with text input and LaTeX output, where users can enter text and add it to the LaTeX editor.
-The goal of the project is to enable users to incrementally build a document by adding LaTeX code and eventually copy the final LaTeX code to render a document.
+The project aims to enable users to incrementally build a document by adding LaTeX code and eventually copy the final LaTeX code to render a document.

  ![Alt Text](image.png)